cuckoosandbox/cuckoo/docs/book/src/usage/web.rst

     # If you want to customize your cuckoo path set it here.
     # CUCKOO_PATH = "/where/cuckoo/is/placed/"

-    # If you want to customize your cuckoo temporary upload path set it here.
-    # CUCKOO_FILE_UPLOAD_TEMP_DIR = "/where/web/tmp/is/placed/"

     # Maximum upload size.
     MAX_UPLOAD_SIZE = 26214400